wrist mechanics online course featured image

 All Posts / Articles / Golf Swing Basics /

-Overlapping vs. Interlocking Grip: Which One is Better for Your Game?
+Overlapping vs. Interlocking Golf Grip: Pros, Cons & Which One Is Best for Your Game?

-• The overlap grip is a great choice for golfers with big hands that tend to grip a golf club with too much pressure.
+• The overlap grip is a great choice for golfers with big hands who tend to grip a golf club with too much pressure.

 • Interlocking golf grips can give players more control over the club and improve overall speed.

-• Switching from overlapping to interlocking throughout the course of a round is not encouraged; pick a grip and perfect it.
+• Switching from overlapping to interlocking throughout a round is not encouraged; pick a grip and perfect it.

 • The grip size on your golf clubs can impact which golf grip is best for your game; get fitted for the correct grips so that you are not making a decision based on the size of your grip.